USAID-OHA-SI/visiblespectrum/README.md

 - **Namibia** does not have data for the `0-14` age group, which will result in failures when attempting to retrieve it.
 - Several countries do not have data for `ANC Positive`/`ANC Negative` even though in the NAOMI UI they are dropdown options.
 - Area levels are 0-based, meaning level 0 represents the country level.
 When specifying a max level depth, the data will include levels from 0 up to the selected max.
 For example, setting `max_level = 2` will return data for levels 0 (country), 1, and 2.
-- Every country has data for period December 2023, which is why it was used for development.
-All countries have a dropdown option (may not include all data) for September 2024 (Q3) except for Mozambique, which has the option for December 2024 (Q4).
+- Every country has data for period `December 2023`, which is why it was used for development.
+All countries have a dropdown option (may not include all data) for `September 2024` (Q3) except for Mozambique, which has the option for `December 2024` (Q4).
 It appears in future years as well Mozambique is one quarter later than all other countries.
 - `pull_naomi` and `validate_parameters` are the external methods